simmel/rabbitmq-auth-backend-kerberos/README.md

 Overview
 ========

-This plugin provides the ability for your RabbitMQ server to perform authentication against an Kerberos KDC.
+This plugin provides the ability for your RabbitMQ server authenticate users against a Kerberos KDC using the password sent to the RabbitMQ server as part of normal connection.

 Since Kerberos is an authentication protocol and cannot do authorization this plugin depends on the user existing with the correct tags/roles in in internal